-For those who are open to experimentation with new and unusual designs, shapes and colors, costume jewelry offers a plethora of choices.
-Rather than using precious ingredients, like gold, silver, platinum and white gold, fashion jewelry designers use cheap products, like jute, leather, peppier mache, bakelite plastic, wood, bone, stone, oxidized metal, horn, lac, terracotta, etc.
+For those who are open to experimentation with new and unusual designs, shapes, and colors, costume jewelry offers a plethora of choices.
+Rather than using precious ingredients, like gold, silver, platinum, and white gold, fashion jewelry designers use cheap products, like jute, leather, peppier mache, bakelite plastic, wood, bone, stone, oxidized metal, horn, lac, terracotta, etc.

-Filigree work is done on silver and involves lots of precision and technicality, added with the great amount of patience and an eye for minute details.
+Filigree work is done on silver and involves lots of precision and technicality, added with a great amount of patience and an eye for minute details.
 Historically, filigree work was quite popular in countries like Egypt, Italy, and Spain.

-India’s history of filigree work goes back to early centuries.
+India’s history of filigree work goes back to the early centuries.
 Indian filigree work is unique in its genre and aesthetics.
-It is immensely inspired by Greek filigree work, the same style, and old charm has been kept intact till now, by Indian artisans.
+It is immensely inspired by Greek filigree work, the same style, and old charm has been kept intact until now, by Indian artisans.
 Filigree jewelry is mainly popular in Orissa and Andhra Pradesh.

 Gold is a metal that lures many.
 It gives the security against any financial crisis, because of its easy liquidity, and is also used by women for adorning themselves.
 Traditionally, gold has been considered auspicious among Hindus and is regarded to be symbolic of Lakshmi, the Goddess of Wealth.

 Gold is a symbol of perfection, immortality, and prosperity; it is the substance that myths and legends are made of.
 It is a favorite for making jewelry, for the reason that it is anti-rust and has an everlasting shine.